East Palo Alto, California: History

-Significant gentrification occurred in East Palo Alto from around the founding of Facebook, with the construction of a large shopping center named Ravenswood 101—including a Home Depot, a Best Buy, and an IKEA store—and several upscale housing communities intended for high-earning Silicon Valley workers.
+Significant gentrification occurred in East Palo Alto from around the founding of Facebook, with the construction of a large shopping center named Ravenswood 101 and several upscale housing communities intended for high-earning Silicon Valley workers.
 This development faced opposition from some residents, who charged that it priced locals out of one of the region's only affordable communities while providing only low-paying retail jobs and consuming disproportionate land area (2.2 square miles).
 Supporters pointed to an increased tax base.

 In 2008, after twenty years without a supermarket, East Palo Alto individuals and organizations established the East Palo Alto Community Farmers' Market.
 In November 2009, the Mi Pueblo Food Center grocery store opened in the Ravenswood 101 shopping center in the location of the former Circuit City store.
 Mi Pueblo was the city's first full-service supermarket in 23 years.

 Starting in 2006, a large real estate investor, Page Mill Properties, purchased almost the entire west side of East Palo Alto and contested most of the city's rent control laws in what some claimed was a 'predatory equity scheme'.
 Page Mill left East Palo Alto in the fall of 2009 after defaulting on a $240-million bank loan.

+In 1992, the city had the country's highest per-capita murder rate, with 42 murders for 25,000 residents.
+This led to East Palo Alto being dubbed the "Murder Capital" of the United States during this time in the 1990s.
+In 2023, the city had no murders, the first time in its history.